IIIF/website/source/training+outreach/online_training.md

 - Build a IIIF Presentation manifest using the Bodleian Manifest editor
 - Relate existing applications of IIIF to local user needs

+## Fellowship seats

+IIIF Consortium is committed to being accessible, inclusive, and to reducing barriers for people who want to learn about IIIF.
+We know that institutions have different policies in terms of support for training and development, as well as differing abilities to fund these activities, and don't want potential IIIF users excluded because of issues like these.

+To counter this, we make make a set number of seats in every online workshop available as fellowship tickets with no cost to the attendee.
+This a tangible means by which the IIIF Consortium can encourage participation from a more diverse body of institutions.

+Fellowship seats are first-come, first-served, and made available via the honor system; we do not require any documentation to claim these tickets.
+If you count yourself among the groups listed below and your institution does not have funding for training opportunities, then these fellowship seats are available to you.

+Candidates from under-represented groups in the IIIF Community -- including but not limited to:
+- people of color, ability/disability, non-binary gender identities, etc., as well as members of underrepresented and/or marginalized groups that don’t fit into these categories
+- Attendees from under-represented countries and geographic regions, particularly the Global South

+To claim a fellowship seat, register for a workshop on the event's EventBrite page and select the "fellowship ticket."

 ## Time commitment and expectations

 Participants will typically need to dedicate 3-4 hours a day to the workshop and follow the material for one topic per day.